Generic Name: remifentanil (rem i FEN ta nil)

 What happens if I miss a dose?

-Since remifentanil is given as needed by a healthcare professional for only a short time, it is not likely be on a dosing schedule.
+Since remifentanil is given as needed by a healthcare professional for only a short time, you are not likely to be on a dosing schedule.

 What happens if I overdose?